 - These educational films will be available through our website as well as for public broadcast use.
 All films of inductees will be added to make our website more interactive and engaging.
 Help the Hall create, preserve and amplify their unique stories of struggle, accomplishment and wisdom.

-Rocky Mountain PBS and the Colorado Women’s Hall of Fame debuted a new broadcast series “Great Colorado Women”.
-The pilot of the series will premiered on Thursday, February 1st, at 8pm MT on Rocky Mountain PBS channel 6 in Denver.
-The series will focus on historic and contemporary Colorado women and their little known, under-reported achievements in a five-episode series in early 2018.
-Click Links below to see all the films aired.
+Rocky Mountain PBS and the Colorado Women’s Hall of Fame is back for season two series of “Great Colorado Women” channel 6 in Denver.
+The series will focus on historic and contemporary Colorado women and their little known, under-reported achievements in a five-episode series in early 2019.

 The premier episode of this five-part Season I features the story of Marion Downs.
 By simply choosing to stand in the shortest line she could find to register at the University of Denver after WWII, Downs launched an amazing career, pioneered innovations in audiology, and is institutionalized through the Marion Downs Hearing Center at the University of Colorado Health Sciences Center on the Anschutz Medical Campus, named in her honor.